-Member States may allow a regulated market to impose a higher fee for placing an order that is subsequently cancelled than an order which is executed and to impose a higher fee on participants placing a high ratio of cancelled orders to executed orders and on those operating a high frequency algorithmic trading technique in order to reflect the additional burden on system capacity.
+Member States may allow a regulated market to impose a higher fee for placing an order that is subsequently cancelled than an order which is executed and to impose a higher fee on participants placing a high ratio of cancelled orders to executed orders and on those operating a high-frequency algorithmic trading technique in order to reflect the additional burden on system capacity.

-- 6. Member States shall require a regulated market to be able to identify, by means of flagging from members or participants, orders generated by algorithmic trading, the different algorithms used for the creation of orders and the relevant persons initiating these orders.
-This information shall be available to competent authorities upon request. - 6.
-Member States shall require that upon request by the competent authority of the homeMember State of a regulated market, that regulated market make available to the competent authority data relating to the order book or give the competent authority access to the order book so that it is able to monitor trading.

-- 8. ESMA shall develop draft regulatory technical standards further specifying the following: - (a) to ensure trading systems of regulated markets are resilient and have adequate capacity; - (c) to specify the ratio referred to in paragraph 3, taking into account factors such as the value of unexecuted orders in relation to the value of executed transactions ; - (d) to establish controls concerning direct electronic access in such a way as to ensure that the controls applied to sponsored access are at least equivalent to those applied to direct market access; - (e) to ensure co-location services and fee structures are fair and non-discriminatory and that fee structures do not create incentives for disorderly trading conditions or market abuse;
+- Member States shall require a regulated market to be able to identify, by means of flagging from members or participants, orders generated by algorithmic trading, the different algorithms used for the creation of orders and the relevant persons initiating those orders.
+That information shall be available to competent authorities upon request. - 11.
+Member States shall require that upon request by the competent authority of the home Member State of a regulated market, regulated markets make available to the competent authority data relating to the order book or give the competent authority access to the order book so that it is able to monitor trading. - 12.
+ESMA shall develop draft regulatory technical standards further specifying: - (a) the requirements to ensure trading systems of regulated markets are resilient and have adequate capacity; - (b) the ratio referred to in paragraph 6, taking into account factors such as the value of unexecuted orders in relation to the value of executed transactions; - (c) the controls concerning direct electronic access in such a way as to ensure that the controls applied to sponsored access are at least equivalent to those applied to direct market access; - (d) the requirements to ensure that co-location services and fee structures are fair and non-discriminatory and that fee structures do not create incentives for disorderly trading conditions or market abuse;

-- (ea) to determine where a regulated market is material in terms of liquidity in that instrument; - (f) to ensure market making schemes are fair and non-discriminatory and to establish minimum market making obligations that regulated markets must provide for when designing a market making scheme and the conditions under which the requirement to have in place a market making scheme is not appropriate, taking into account the nature and scale of the trading on that regulated market, including whether the regulated market allows for or enables algorithmic trading to take place through its systems. - (ec) to ensure appropriate testing of algorithms so as to ensure that algorithmic or high-frequency trading systems cannot create or contribute to disorderly trading conditions on the market.
+- (e) the determination of where a regulated market is material in terms of liquidity in that financial instrument; - (f) the requirements to ensure that market making schemes are fair and non-discriminatory and to establish minimum market making obligations that regulated markets must provide for when designing a market making scheme and the conditions under which the requirement to have in place a market making scheme is not appropriate, taking into account the nature and scale of the trading on that regulated market, including whether the regulated market allows for or enables algorithmic trading to take place through its systems; - (g) the requirements to ensure appropriate testing of algorithms so as to ensure that algorithmic trading systems including high-frequency algorithmic trading systems cannot create or contribute to disorderly trading conditions on the market.

-ESMA shall submit those draft regulatory technical standards to the Commission by ... \.
+ESMA shall submit those draft regulatory technical standards to the Commission by ....